vmware-tanzu-labs/educates-training-platform/project-docs/getting-started/quick-start-guide.md

 * You need to be running macOS or Linux.
 If using Windows you will need WSL (Windows subsystem for Linux).
 The Educates command line tool has primarily been tested on macOS.

 * You need to have a working `docker` environment.
-The Educates command line tool has primarily been tested with Docker Desktop on macOS.
+The Educates command line tool has primarily been tested with [Docker Desktop](https://www.docker.com/products/docker-desktop/) but you can use [Colima](https://github.com/abiosoft/colima) if you are running on macOS.

 * You need to have sufficient memory and disk resources allocated to the `docker` environment to run Kubernetes, Educates etc.